Gelam Gallery Alive November 2019

-SINGAPORE – Media OutReach – 7th November 2019 – Gelam Gallery Alive, organized by Colorinc Pte Ltd and supported by Singapore Tourist Board, is a lively arts and craft market with numerous performances.
-This event will be held at the recently opened first ever outdoor art gallery Gelam Gallery @ Muscat Street over 2 weekends in November, 16-17 November and 23-24 November 2019.
-The opening hours are 4pm to 10pm.
-Free entrance.
+SINGAPORE – Media OutReach – 13 November 2019 – Gelam Gallery Alive, organized by Colorinc Pte Ltd and supported by Singapore Tourism Board, is a lively arts and craft market with numerous performances.
+This event will be held at the recently opened first ever outdoor art gallery Gelam Gallery @ Muscat Street over 2 weekends in November, 16-17 November and 22-23 November 2019.

 Visitors can visit this unique gallery and at the same time participate in the various art and craft demos like dried flowers arrangements, the art of macramé, hand-painted bags, silkscreen painting on bags, scarves, accessories, crochet dolls and clay art, etc… For performances, be entertained by the juggling and mime artists, dancers and other performing artists throughout the 2 weekends.